ur-technology/go-ur/Godeps/_workspace/src/github.com/rs/cors/README.md

 * **AllowedMethods** `[]string`: A list of methods the client is allowed to use with cross-domain requests.
 * **AllowedHeaders** `[]string`: A list of non simple headers the client is allowed to use with cross-domain requests.
 Default value is simple methods (`GET` and `POST`)
 * **ExposedHeaders** `[]string`: Indicates which headers are safe to expose to the API of a CORS API specification
-* **AllowCredentials** `bool`: Indicates whether the request can include user credentials like cookies, HTTP authentication or client side SSL certificates.
+* **AllowCredentials** `bool`: Indicates whur the request can include user credentials like cookies, HTTP authentication or client side SSL certificates.
 The default is `false`.
 * **MaxAge** `int`: Indicates how long (in seconds) the results of a preflight request can be cached.
 The default is `0` which stands for no max age.

 See [API documentation](http://godoc.org/github.com/rs/cors) for more info.